nav-e/nav-e.github.io/pages/docs/ideas-page/index.md

 *Potential mentor*: René

+## Charging Stations / Points of Interest

+Charging stations are still quite sparse in many regions.
+Drivers of electric vehicle sometimes need to plan carefully for longer trips.
+We want to provide the user directly with information about loading station in the proximity of the chosen route.

+Furthermore, GreenNav is also about sustainable and green lifestyle, so we might also add highlighting and information about sustainable clothing shops, biological food markets, or any other location, that our user group is interested in.

+##### Further Information

+*Prerequisites*: Basic knowledge in data processing to integrate the relevant information (ideally with OSM) into our database.

+*Tools and Frameworks*: OSM, Javascript/ReactJS.

+*Estimation of difficulty*: Average to difficult.

+*Potential mentor*: Max, Fabian, René

-## Public Transportation with GreenNav
+## Intermodality with GreenNav

 This is about your creative ideas.
-There are many ways to make sustainable mobility more efficient, more comfortable, more reliable.
-'Intermodality' describes a route, in which you combine different kinds of transportation.
+There are many ways to make sustainable mobility more efficient, more comfortable, more reliable. *Intermodality* describes a route, in which you combine different kinds of transportation.
 Because electric vehicles are limited in range, a combination with rail traffic would be ideal.
 Let us hear about your suggestion, how this could be achieved.

 <div style="text-align:center">
 <img style="width:70%" src="ideas_page_intermodality.png"/>